 Hepatitis B & D

 |HPI: Helicase-primase inhibitor; NNPI: Non-nucleoside polymerase inhibitor; CAM: Capsid assembly modulator; IFNAR: Interferon-α receptor

-A pipeline strategy designed to free HBV patients from lifelong therapy and target other serious viral diseases
+A pipeline strategy designed to target serious viral diseases

 In our relentless pursuit to discover novel antivirals to treat serious viral diseases and to bring finite and curative treatments to HBV patients, our pipeline is focused on the following areas: